Note: ENGL 102 or 120 is a prerequisite for all religious studies courses.

 This course will survey the development of the Christian doctrine of God, beginning with the scriptures and concluding with the present.
 Special attention will be given to post-Vatican II developments.

-A study of the person and significance of Jesus of Nazareth, understood by Christians as the Christ.
+This course is a study of the person and significance of Jesus of Nazareth, understood by Christians as the Christ.
 The course will move from a detailed examination of the historical Jesus, through the development of Christological claims, and conclude with an exploration of contemporary issues in Christology.
 Particular attention will be given to the understanding of Jesus as liberator and contemporary perspectives on soteriology.

 RELST 264: Christian Theology: The Human Person (3)

-An examination of the various Christian understandings of what it means to be a human person and how personal fulfillment is achieved.
+This course is an examination of the various Christian understandings of what it means to be a human person and how personal fulfillment is achieved.
 Although some attention is given to the positions expressed in the New Testament and in the history of theology, the main emphasis is on the contemporary Christian attempts to articulate a coherent theology of the human person.

 RELST 265: Christian Ethics (3)

-An introduction to ethics in the context of the Christian tradition.
+This course is an introduction to ethics in the context of the Christian tradition.
 This course devotes attention to ethical theory and its application to contemporary issues.

 RELST 266: Suffering and Death (3)

-A study of central themes, resources and methods employed in Christian theological reflection upon human suffering and death.
+This course is a study of central themes, resources and methods employed in Christian theological reflection upon human suffering and death.

 RELST 267: Spirituality (3)

-Critical analysis of texts and traditions of spirituality in the West.
+This course is a critical analysis of texts and traditions of spirituality in the West.
 Focus of study varies, e.g., classic texts, major figures or movements, contemporary approaches, etc.

 RELST 271: Jesus and the Gospels (3)

-A study of the life and teachings of Jesus based upon a critical analysis of both canonical and non-canonical Gospels together with an investigation of the ways in which the image of the historical Jesus was transmitted and transformed within the Christian communities that produced and utilized these gospels.
+This course is a study of the life and teachings of Jesus based upon a critical analysis of both canonical and non-canonical Gospels together with an investigation of the ways in which the image of the historical Jesus was transmitted and transformed within the Christian communities that produced and utilized these gospels.

 RELST 273: Women in the Bible (3)